Help our pollinating wildlife - the bees and butterflies. Anything that we can do in the garden in the late season will help.

 - Avoid using pesticides.
 And never spray over open flowers.

-You can have plants in or near your pond for bees and butterflies flowering at all times throughout this late part of the season.
+You can have plants in or near your pond for bees and butterflies flowering at all times throughout this later part of the season even in a small pond.

-Think how you can encourage bees and butterflies to your pond area in late season.
+Think how you can encourage bees and butterflies to your whole pond area in late season.